SJ-31/Sporothrix-annotation/info/README_Extended.md

 - 8. Samtools: Extract scaffolds from sam file into separate fasta files for each chromosome
     - *Scaffolding and separating the results by chromosome was necessary to take advantage of nextflow's innate parallelization and reduce the time taken for genome annotation.
 - **Output:** genome assemblies for each sample, split into fasta files for each chromosome present in the reference sequence

 ## Genome annotation
+Yandell & Ence (2012)  provide a friendly introduction to the concepts and procedures involved in genome annotation and most of the notes here are based on their [paper](https://eaton-lab.org/slides/genomics/readings/Yandell-etal-2012.pdf).
 - **Input:**
   - Genemarks hmm files for each sample, trained in-house with GenemarksES
-  - Augustus species model trained with the Augustus web server on the GCF_000961545.1 reference
+  - Augustus species model trained with the Augustus web server* on the GCF_000961545.1 reference
+    - Augustus and Genemarks are ab-initio gene predictors, using sequence characteristics (such as the presence of conserved gene motifs e.g. exon/intron boundaries) for gene prediction
       * Training Augustus dynamically with the scaffolds of each sample would simply take too long, especially during the optimization step.
   - A database of repeat elements, generated by combining the TREP database with models produced in-house by RepeatModeler on 8 *Sporothrix* species (*S. brasiliensis*, *S. globosa* CBS strain, *S. globosa* strain SS01, *S. humicola*, *S inflata*, *S. protearum*, *S. schenckii* and *S. variecibatus*)
+    - With this information, genome sequences homologous to any repeat elements will be masked prior to annotation, which "hides" them from gene predictors.
+This will prevent them from being recognized as genes and producing false positive predictions
     * I did not plan on using 8 species for this step, but decided upon it after having received only 18 repeat element predictions from the *S. schenckii* genome.
 While this (and using the TREP database) may seem gratuitous, I believe lack of access to RepBase and the highly confounding effects that repeat elements have on ab initio gene predictions justify it (Yandell & Ence, 2012).
+    - These repeat elements were also supplemented with repeat proteins provided with the Maker download
+  - Data for evidence-driven prediction
+    - Genome annotation tools also make use of existing sequence data (termed "evidence") to make alignment-based gene predictions
     - est evidence: includes the previously assembled transcriptome in addition to known *Sporothrix* genes collected from the NCBI nucleotide database with query `txid29907[Organism:exp] AND biomol_mrna[PROP]`
-  - Repeat proteins provided with the Maker download
     - gff evidence from the GCF_000961545.1 reference
+      - A generic feature format (gff) file stores information about genome features (e.g. genes, introns, exons), mapping each feature to a specific chromosome range.
+See [here](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) for details about the file structure
     - Protein evidence collected from UniProt Release 2023_02 with query `Sporothrix`
 - 1. Maker: First round of Maker annotation, using est, gff, protein, repeat evidence and Genemarks model
 - 2. SNAP: Train SNAP on the output from the first round of annotation.
+  * SNAP is another ab initio gene predictor, and is used as part of the pipeline (rather than an input) because it is fast and can be trained using gff files (i.e. the maker output) as input (unlike Genemarks).
+Augustus is capable of this as well, but as alluded to earlier, it is prohibitively slow with the hardware that this pipeline was developed on.
 - 3. Maker: Second round of annotation, disabling all evidence-based annotation and using Snap and Augustus for gene prediction only.
 This was set up so Maker would  populate its annotations with the gff file from the first round
     * Example of options [here](./info/maker_opts.ctl_Round2)
-- 4. Snap: Second round of SNAP training, using the Maker's second round output
+- 4. SNAP: Second round of SNAP training, using the Maker's second round output
     * The commands are the same as used in training SNAP in the first round
 - 5. Maker: Final round of annotation with the most recent SNAP model
     * The maker options are the same as in the second round, just with the updated SNAP model
-- 6. Maker, Seqkit: Extract Maker's final gff and fasta transcripts using the tools packaged with Maker, combine the each scaffolds' annotations into a single file and remove duplicates with Seqkit
+- 6. Maker, Seqkit: Extract Maker's final gff and protein + RNA transcripts (in fasta format) using the tools packaged with Maker, combine the each scaffolds' annotations into a single file and remove duplicates with Seqkit
-- 7. BUSCO: Assess BUSCO completeness of final transcripts with BUSCO in `transcriptome` mode
+- 7. BUSCO: Assess BUSCO completeness of final RNA transcripts with BUSCO in `transcriptome` mode
 - The two rounds additional of Maker are only for retraining SNAP to improve its predictions, given that the Genemarks and Augustus models do not change.
-This three--round structure is the standard protocol to avoid overtraining the predictors and because additional rounds beyond this are usually redundant (Campbell et al., 2014).
+This three-round structure is the standard protocol to avoid overtraining the predictors and because additional rounds beyond this are usually redundant (Campbell et al., 2014).
 - **Output:** gff files containing annotations for each sample, with predicted transcripts and proteins in fasta format.

 ## Variant calling and identification